Sign up to receive beautynews, product samples, couponsand more.

 PURE-CLAY Detox & Brighten Cleanser

 4 Best Tips for Touching Up Your Roots

 MAGIC Root Cover Up

 Your Guide to Sulfate-Free Hair Care

 ELVIVE Total Repair 5 Damage Erasing Balm

 ADVANCED HAIRSTYLE AIR DRY IT Wave Swept Spray

 Sorry, you must log in to save an item.

 Who says brown hair has to be boing?
-Contrary to what you might think, blondes and redheads aren’t the only ones who a variety of shades to play with when it comes to coloring their hair.
-From warm chestnut to a dark chocolate and everything in between, there are a ton of shades you can choose from for gorgeous brown hair that’s anything but blah.
-Whether you’re thinking of dyeing your hair brown or looking for a way to revamp your already brunette strands, here are the best shades of brown you need to try.
+Contrary to what you might think, those with blonde hair and red hair aren’t the only ones who have a variety of shades to play with when it comes to coloring their hair.
+From warm chestnut to a dark chocolate and everything in between, there are a ton of hair colors you can choose from for gorgeous brown hair that’s anything but blah.
+Whether you’re thinking of dyeing your hair brown or looking for a way to revamp your already brunette strands, here are the best shades of brown hair to try in 2018.